Skip to content

 2. Configure the Language Model (LLM)#

 Next, we configure the language model that will power the agents.
-In this case, we're using GPT-4o, and the API key is retrieved from the environment.
+In this case, we're using gpt-4o-mini, and the API key is retrieved from the environment.

 llm_config = {